keefemitman/keefemitman.github.io/_includes/research_content.md

 In practice this works via the following.
 First, solve Einstein's equations for a gravitational system in 3+1 form on a series of
 Cauchy (i.e., space-like) slices, i.e., the blue foliations shown on the right.
-Then, at some radius, write the metric (and it's derivatives) to file to produce a "worldtube" of metric data.
+Then, at some radius, write the metric (and its derivatives) to file to produce a "worldtube" of metric data.
 Once this evolution is finished, one can then proceed to do a
-*second* evolution that includes future null infinity on the computational grid by *compactifying* the radial coordinate, i.e., redifining one's coordinates so that instead of working with $r\in[r_{\mathrm{worldtube}},\infty]$ one works with finite coordinates, say,
+*second* evolution that includes future null infinity on the computational grid by *compactifying* the radial coordinate, i.e., redefining one's coordinates so that instead of working with $r\in[r_{\mathrm{worldtube}},\infty]$ one works with finite coordinates, say,
 $y\equiv1-\frac{2r_{\mathrm{worldtube}}}{r}\in[-1,1]$.

 <img align="right" src="/assets/images/CCE_cartoon.png" alt="drawing" width="200"/>